Mixed reviews in US for Trump’s tax overhaul

 According to William Cline, senior fellow at the Peterson Institute for International Economics, gauging the consequences of the tax plan will depend on how it affects the federal budget and revenues.

-“It might have some stimulative effects on growth but my sense is the growth impact will not be sufficient to make the tax cuts pay for themselves,” he told Agence France-Presse.
+“It might have some stimulative effects on growth but my sense is the growth impact will not be sufficient to make the tax cuts pay for themselves,” he told AFP.

 “Looking back at the past, I would not be too enthusiastic.”